Franco T.,

 Traditional network security is based on a dangerously outdated assumption: that you are trustworthy if you are within the network.
 We share seven strategic changes that successful organizations make to build security models that actually work in today's distributed, cloud-first world—where verification beats blind trust every time.

-Here is something that's been keeping us up at night lately...
+Here is something that has been keeping us up at night lately...

 We work with organizations across all industries, and there is this pattern we keep seeing.
-Companies massively invest in firewalls, perimeter defenses, and network security... and yet they still get hacked.
-Not because their tools failed them.
-But because the entire model they're working with is fundamentally flawed.
+Companies invest heavily in firewalls, perimeter defenses, and network security... and then they still get hacked.
+Not because their tools failed.
+But because the entire model they are working with is fundamentally flawed.

 The uncomfortable truth about network trust